 It is important for you to project a professional attitude and appearance.
 Customers will trust you and come back again if they had a great experience.

 Keeping the conversations friendly, wearing clean clothes appropriate for the establishment, and maintaining a professional attitude will create an environment that patrons and management alike will appreciate.
-Bartending is a profession and, even if you are using it as a temporary gig to get through college or whatever, you need to treat it as such.
+Bartending is a profession and, even if you are using it as a temporary gig, you need to treat it as such.